 Once the corporation’s earnings per share have accumulated to the EBU value or more, the EBU payment is made to the participant.
 Employees get the payment to their payroll bank of record.
 Retirees get the payment to an account established for them at Morgan Stanley.
 The payment is considered earned income and is subject to federal income tax withholding, and FICA and Medicare tax.

 The only relation of EBUs to ExxonMobil common stock is the tie to accumulated earnings per share following the grant.

 The philosophy behind the design of the incentive program is that restricted stock which only vests after three or seven years (for non-senior executive employees) is intended to promote long-term thinking by employees—make decisions that will be good for the stock price over the next three to seven years, while EBUs focus on more near-term performance, being paid out typically over four to six quarters.

-Information provided herein is believed to be accurate but accuracy cannot be guaranteed.
+Disclaimer: Information provided herein is believed to be accurate but accuracy cannot be guaranteed.
 Design and implementation of the ExxonMobil incentive program is controlled by Exxon Mobil Corporation and subject to change.
-Investec Wealth Strategies does not provide legal, accounting, or tax services.
-Investec Wealth Strategies is not engaged in the practice of law.
-Consequently, the information provided herein is not intended to present an opinion on legal, tax, or accounting matters.
+The information provided herein is not intended to present an opinion on legal, tax, or accounting matters.
+Investec Wealth Strategies and its advisors do not provide tax, accounting, or legal advice.
 Such information provided by Investec Wealth Strategies should be verified with your tax investment professionals or legal counsel before any action is taken with respect to this guidance.